Britain's top tabloid scolds Argentina over the Falklands

-BUENOS AIRES/LONDON (Reuters) - Britain’s biggest-selling newspaper had a simple message for Argentina in an editorial published on Friday in the South American country: “HANDS OFF” the Falkland Islands.
+BUENOS AIRES/LONDON, Jan 4 (Reuters) - Britain’s biggest-selling newspaper had a simple message for Argentina in an editorial published on Friday in the South American country: “HANDS OFF” the Falkland Islands.

 The seven-paragraph epistle, penned by the populist Sun tabloid and published in Argentina’s main English language newspaper, came in response to fresh demands from President Cristina Fernandez to open talks over the sovereignty of the South Atlantic archipelago.